When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 You Might Also Like

-Father feeding bottled milk to breastfed baby girlIntroducing the Bottle to Your Breastfed Baby: A Guide
+Father feeding bottled milk to breastfed baby girlHow to Bottle Feed Your Breastfed Baby (25 Simple Tips)

 It was only when I told my problem to another mom that I learned about nipple sizes.
 It was an awakening experience to learn the truth about nipple sizes, and I’d like to share that knowledge with other parents.